Admin-7/Mr-Robot-techniques/Signing-Git-commits-using-GPG-keys.md

     git config user.signingKey C42F2F04C42D489E23DD71CE07EFAA28AB94BC85
     ```

 > :beginner: :warning: Many Git and GPG guides will tell you to use the command `git config` with the `--global` option to write the configuration into your home directory's `.gitconfig` file.
 Their advice is intened to simplify your use of `git`, but means that your key selection will apply by default (i.e., every commit will be signed using this key unless a specific project's `.git/config` file overrides that selection).
 This can be a potential operational security risk if you're trying to keep one GitHub account relatively separate from another.
-This is why we prefer the use of per-repository configurations over user-account global configurations.
+This is why we prefer the use of per-repository configurations over user account ("global") configurations.

 You can now sign commits with your newly generated key by invoking `git` with the `-S` or `--gpg-sign` option, without the need to pass your key ID on the command line.
 For example: